3meters/chk/Readme.md

 err = chk({str2: 'bar'}, schema)  // err is Error with code 'missingParam'
 ```
-chk returns null on success, or an error on the first failure.
+chk returns null on success or an error on the first failure.
 Since errors inside deeply nested objects can be tricky, the errors attempt to provide as much context and detail as possible.

 Value checking
 ```js